Sinus tachycardia: Evaluation and management

 Sinus tachycardia is a rhythm in which the rate of impulses arising from the sinoatrial (SA) node is elevated.
 It is one of the most commonly encountered, and often overlooked, rhythm disturbances that may portend an adverse prognosis, particularly in patients with cardiovascular disease [1-3].

 The normal adult heart rate, arising from the sinoatrial (SA) node, has been considered historically to range from 60 to 100 beats per minute, with sinus tachycardia being defined as a sinus rhythm with a rate exceeding 100 beats per minute.
 However, the "normal" heart rate is, in part, the result of the complex interplay between the sympathetic and parasympathetic nervous systems.
 It is affected by numerous factors and varies in part with age (table 1).
 The heart rate is usually between 110 and 150 beats per minute in infants, with gradual slowing over the next six years.
-The resting sinus rate in older children and adults is approximately 65 to 85 beats per minute, with some authors suggesting a slowing in older age [4-6].
+The resting sinus rate in older children and adults is approximately 65 to 85 beats per minute, with slowing in older age [4-6].
 There is also considerable variation based upon level of fitness and underlying medical comorbidities.
 (See "Normal sinus rhythm and sinus arrhythmia".)

 The etiology, clinical presentation, evaluation, and management of sinus tachycardia, including inappropriate sinus tachycardia, will be reviewed here.
 Other supraventricular tachycardias, including sinoatrial reentry supraventricular tachycardia (which involves tissue from the SA node), are discussed elsewhere.
 (See "Overview of the acute management of tachyarrhythmias", section on 'Narrow QRS complex tachyarrhythmias' and "Clinical manifestations, diagnosis, and evaluation of narrow QRS complex tachycardias" and "Sinoatrial nodal reentrant tachycardia (SANRT)".)